vlinecars/vlinecars.github.io/about.md

 ### 2018

-*V/LineCars.com* regains the vlinecars.com domain name and work starts on a skeleton version of the site.
+*V/LineCars.com* regains the vlinecars.com domain name and relaunches the site in memory of Matt Julian.